prople/paper/the-prople-paper/v1.0.0/personalization.md

 Although that the base foundation network will using `NEAR`, it doesn't mean to limit user's transactions.
 The main objective of *chain abstraction* is about user should be able to send their asset to any networks out there, _easily_.

+For the first phase, *actors* will only be able to send the asset that already supported or existed at the `NEAR Network`, next phase, they should be able to send or receive assets across the networks.

 #### Sovereign Crypto Wallet

 As like common cryptocurrency networks, `Prople Vessel` also will be a *sovereign wallet* which means will maintain the *actor* keypairs contains the *public* and *private* keys, secured with the `SSS (Shamir Secret Sharing)` algorithm.
+By implement this algorithm, the *actor private keys* will be separated into multiple shares, and one of it will be downloaded to the *actor* local environment, and all of available shares will be generated encrypted.
+So even, if the *actor vessel* been attacked by some hackers, they'll not able to use the existing keys because the most important share already been download into different locations.

 The definition of this wallet is not like a common web3 wallet that also used to connect to some *dapps*.
-The first implementation of the *wallet* will only to manage the *actor* keypairs, submit the transaction and also monitor the on-chain transactions.
+The first implementation of the *wallet* will designed to manage the *actor* keypairs or as a *key management*, and the *transaction management*.

+The `Prople Crypto Wallet`, will not act like common wallet when connecting into the *dapps*.
+The `Prople Ecosystem` will provides the difference way to maintain the connection between the application and the *actor wallet*, which will also take leverage from the `DID` account management above.

 [^1]: https://www.w3.org/TR/did-core/
 [^2]: https://www.w3.org/TR/vc-data-model-2.0/